Quotient-Space Diffusion Models: Methods

-\figref{comparison} shows an example and reveals characteristics of the training strategy.
-The example considers generating the structure of a diatomic molecule, where the target distribution $p(\bfxx_1)$ concentrates on a single structure $\bfxx^\star$ up to a uniform random orientation (Left).
-For a given $\bfxx_t$, samples of $p(\bfxx_1 | \bfxx_t)$ are $\bfxx^\star$ structures posed in orientations distributed around the orientation of $\bfxx_t$ (Middle).
-Indeed, an $\bfxx_1$ sample more closely oriented with $\bfxx_t$ would have a higher probability to produce the given $\bfxx_t$ in the diffusion process, so there is a specific orientation correspondence between the learning target $\bbE[\bfxx_1 | \bfxx_t]$ and $\bfxx_t$.
-So the model is still asked to learn a correspondence in the equivalent degrees of freedom (DoFs) (\ie, rotation of the output), in contrast to the quotient-space case in \eqnref{objective-projection} where the model is unconstrained in the vertical space (\ie, tangent space of the rotation group).
-Moreover, the $\bfxx_1$ samples are not all posed in the orientation of $\bfxx_t$ because $\bfxx^\star$ in other orientations can also generate this $\bfxx_t$ through the diffusion process.
-So the model learns the correspondence in the equivalent DoFs from samples with a variance, leading to another aspect of learning difficulty.
+\figref{comparison} shows an example for generating the structure of a diatomic molecule, where the target distribution $p(\bfxx_1)$ concentrates on a single structure $\bfxx^\star$ up to a uniform random orientation (a).
+For a given $\bfxx_t$, samples of $p(\bfxx_1 | \bfxx_t)$ are $\bfxx^\star$ structures with orientations distributed around the orientation of $\bfxx_t$ (b).
+Indeed, an $\bfxx_1$ sample more closely oriented with $\bfxx_t$ would have a higher probability to produce the given $\bfxx_t$, so there is a specific orientation correspondence between the learning target $\bbE[\bfxx_1 | \bfxx_t]$ and $\bfxx_t$.
+So the model is still asked to learn a correspondence in the equivalent degrees of freedom (DoFs) (\ie, orientations), in contrast to the quotient-space case in \eqnref{objective-projection} where the model output is unconstrained in the vertical space (\ie, total angular momentum).
+Moreover, the $\bfxx_1$ samples are not all in the orientation of $\bfxx_t$ because $\bfxx^\star$ in other orientations can also generate this $\bfxx_t$, so the model learns the orientation correspondence from samples with a variance, leading to another aspect of learning difficulty.